2021/22 Full-time Undergraduate course

 Course duration, four years (including compulsory placement year).

 You are expected to attend lectures, tutorials, laboratory sessions and seminars.
 These timetabled classes add up to around 18 to 24 hours per week.
 Independent study is essential to reinforce face to face sessions with tutors.
 It is recommended that this time should be greater than the hours spent in face to face sessions with tutors.
 Development of your independent study culminates with a project in final year and allows you to demonstrate the skills you have attained throughout your degree.

 The course has a modular structure with different subjects studied and assessed in each semester.

-Year 2: Geology & Soil Mechanics, Public Health Engineering, Computer Applications, Maths, Production Management in Construction, Health & Safety and Structural Mechanics.
+Year 2: Geology & Soil Mechanics, Engineer and the Environment, Public Health Engineering, Computer Applications, Maths, Production Management in Construction, Health & Safety and Structural Mechanics.

 Year 3: Diploma in Professional Practice.

-Year 4: Engineering GIS, Foundation Engineering, Construction Cost Studies, Structural Design & Performance, Project, Construction Project Administration and Environmental Engineering.
+Year 4: Engineering GIS, Foundation Engineering, Construction Cost Studies, Structural Design & Performance, Project, Construction Project Administration and Sustainability Engineering.

 Teaching is mainly through lectures and tutorials but also involves laboratory sessions, site visits and case studies.
 The programme is designed to allow students to become independent learners and cultivate a professional attitude to their studies.